 Fort Erie's communities have shared in the residential boom that has characterized the Golden Horseshoe real estate market over the past decade, and are experiencing record growth every year.
-In fact, the Town continues to see high residential and commercial development with over \$106 million in residential building value, and \$3.8 million in commercial value as of Fall 2022.
+In fact, the Town continues to see high residential and commercial development with over \$134 million in residential building value, and over \$2 million in commercial value in 2024.